1. Introduction

 5.4.
 Summary of Key Findings

-Further robustness checks and diagnostics, detailed in
+Further robustness checks and supplementary diagnostics are provided in

 6. Discussion